Netcracker/qubership-git-system-follower/docs/how_to/gear_development_cases.md

-## Сases to consider when developing a Gear
+## Cases to consider when developing a Gear
 in development